 - The most popular website for backyard chicken information: backyardchickens.com

-- Building Chicken Coops For Dummiesby Todd Brock
+- The plans for the DIY coop in this episode are from this book: Building Chicken Coops For Dummiesby Todd Brock

 - American Livestock Breed Conservancy (ALBC)